 Located in the western part of India, Bhuj is the most important city in the Kutch region of Gujarat and also the capital of the former princely state of Kutch.
-The city of Bhuj got its name from the Bhujiyo Dungar, a hill that overlooks the city and believed to be the residence of the Great Serpent Bhujang, to whom a temple stands at the top of the hill.
+The city of Bhuj got its name from the Bhujiyo Dungar, a hill that overlooks the city and is believed to be the residence of the Great Serpent Bhujang, to whom a temple stands at the top of the hill.
 Spread around the fortified Bhujiyo Dungar Hill, the city was ravaged in the earthquake of 2001 which left a huge area destroyed and in shambles.

 The desert city of Bhuj has a long history of kings and empires.
-The city was founded by Rao Hamirji, a Jadeja Rajput ruler, in 1510 CE and it made the capital of Kutch state by Rao Khengarji I in 1549 CE,.
+The city was founded by Rao Hamirji, a Jadeja Rajput ruler, in 1510 CE and it was made the capital of Kutch state by Rao Khengarji I in 1549 CE.
 Bhuj remained the capital of Kutch for 29 years during the rule of Jadeja Rajputs.
 In the late 16th century, Bhuj came under Mughal dominance, though the administrative authority was given to Jadeja rulers.
-After the decline of Mughal Empire, Bhuj came under the British rule in 1815 CE but Rajput kings still held local administrative powers.
+After the decline of the Mughal Empire, Bhuj came under British rule in 1815 CE but Rajput kings still held local administrative powers.
 Later considered a princely state, Kutch would continue thus until joining with a newly independent India.

 About 3 km from Bhuj, Rudramata Airport is the nearest airport and is well connected by flights with Mumbai while Ahmedabad Airport is the nearest international airport which is about 354 km from Bhuj.
 Bhuj Railway station is well connected by trains with Palanpur, Pune, Dadar, Ahmedabad, Kolkata, Shalimar, and Mumbai.
 Bhuj is well connected with buses from Mumbai, Dwarka, Ahmedabad, Mount Abu, Surat, Rajkot, Bhavnagar, Jamnagar, Junagadh, Porbandar, Amreli, and Mandvi.